Jahmir Hyka

-Jahmir Hyka (born 8 March 1988) is an Albanian professional footballer who last played as a left midfielder for KF Teuta Durrës.
+Jahmir Hyka (born 8 March 1988) is an Albanian retired professional footballer who played as a left midfielder.

 A Dinamo Tirana product, Hyka started his professional career in Norway at Rosenborg where did not make a league appearance.
 He moved to Greek club Olympiacos in 2007, again failing to make a league appearance and who then sent him on loan to Tirana.
-Hyka's performances at Tirana earned him a move to 1.
-FSV Mainz 05 of the 2.
+Hyka's performances at Tirana earned him a move to Mainz 05 of the 2.
 Bundesliga in 2008 where he made his German top flight debut in 2009.
 He played for Panionios in the first half of 2010–11 before returning to Tirana in January 2011 and helping KF Tirana to clinch the Albanian Cup.
 In the summer of 2011, he left Albania again to join Luzern in Switzerland, where he made more than 150 appearances in six years.
 In February 2017, he signed with San Jose Earthquakes in Major League Soccer.

 In January 2019 Jahmir Hyka signed with Maccabi Netanya a contract for 1.5 years.

 Hyka represented Albania at youth levels, playing for the under-17, under-19 and under-21 levels.
 He made his senior debut in 2007 and one year later scored Albania's fastest goal in history.
 Since then, he has collected 44 caps as of June 2017.